starwolves/space-docs/src/user_guides/basics_introduction.md

 First and foremost, make sure you have obtained a prototype client from [the Discord](discord.gg/yypmun9ctt).
 Because with this client a folder named "content" is shipped, which includes either Godot engine resources or raw files such as png's which the client is able to load in at run-time.

 As you can see, the content files and folders are strictly named.
 The naming is a critical aspect to being able to properly load in entities for the client and then further make netcode calls on those newly added entities through dynamic netcode, netcode which takes uses strings to identify different entity types.
 In fact the identifying strings for entities are the names of the folders you see located in `content/entities/`.
-Go ahead and take a look at `src/space/entities/mod.rs` and the **spawn** functions of entities and find that we use the same entity names on the server as is reflected in the content folder of the client.

 Right now the content folder is already supplied with the client upon download, but in the future these content folders will be downloaded from either the server itself or an HTML download server, much like how previous classic games like Garry's Mod have done it.